ro-ko/Paper_review/README.md

 ## How to read Paper?
 1. Read paper title, abstract, figures in order.
-2. Read introduction, conclusion, figures and skip the useless part.
+2. Read introduction, conclusion and skip the useless part.
 3. Skip equation (If you want or can understand)
 4. Last, read the whole thing except for the parts you don't understand.